ganrad/nodejs-aks-cosmosdb-po-api/README.md

 ![alt tag](./images/B-10.PNG)

 Save and commit this file.
 The commit should trigger another CI build in VSTS and this time both the build and release pipelines should successfully complete.
 As a result, the purchase order service should be deployed to the AKS instance on Azure.

+At this point, you want to take some time to examine all the resources which were provisioned in
+- Azure : AKS, ACR and Load Balancer
+- VSTS : Build and Release pipelines

 5. Open the **Load Balancer** blade in Azure Portal to find the Public IP address of the application service endpoint.
 See Screenshot below.